Dev Environment Setup

 - kinda slow.

-these days.
 Now that uv

 Testing